blak3r/treadspan/README.md

 ## How it Works

-A bunch of Bluetooth Low Energy protocols.
+A bunch of Bluetooth Low Energy (BLE) protocols.

-LS OMNI Console --(BLE)--> "The ESP32 Chip" --(BLE)--> TreadSpan Mobile App
+Treadmill --(BLE)--> "The ESP32 Chip" --(BLE)--> TreadSpan Mobile App

-First, the ESP32 Chip mimics the official LifeSpan Fit app to pull the status of the treadmill / how many steps from the omni console in realtime.
+First, the ESP32 Chip mimics the official Manufacturers App (LifeSpan Fit, UREVO, Sperax, etc) to pull the status of the treadmill / how many steps from in realtime.
 It detects when sessions starts and stops and saves each session to it's internal memory with timestamps.
 The ESP32 also is running as a BLE Peripheral device that advertises itself to the Mobile App.

 Second, the TreadSpan mobile app searches for TreadSpan hardware and will pull any sessions from it.
 It then logs those